-The Audubon Certified bird friendly seal recognizes lands managed to promote birds and biodiversity.
+The Audubon Certified bird-friendly seal recognizes lands managed to promote birds and biodiversity.
 Until now, like a fencepost minus a meadowlark, something was missing.
-Now appearing on the freshly updated seal at a grocer near you: a grazing cow, blooming coneflower, pollinating butterfly, and singing meadowlark, a foursome that better visually represents the 3.5 million acres now in bird friendly land management through Audubon Conservation Ranching.
+Now appearing on the freshly updated seal at a grocer near you: a grazing cow, blooming coneflower, pollinating butterfly, and singing meadowlark, a foursome that better visually represents the habitat now in bird-friendly land management through Audubon Conservation Ranching.

 With grassland bird habitat disappearing, grassland bird numbers were nearly halved in the last 50 years.
 Several grassland bird species remain on this perilous path, poised to lose half their existing populations in the next 25 years.
 Audubon Conservation Ranching has set out to stabilize these declining grassland bird populations in partnership with land stewards, namely ranchers who own and manage our remaining grasslands.

 Audubon Conservation Ranching is a habitat program that goes to the root of the problem – grassland degradation, fragmentation, and loss – through the hearts, minds, and mouths of everyday consumers.

 “Grassland habitat loss is inextricably linked to our food system,” said Chris Wilson, Director of Audubon Conservation Ranching, “It’s also true that grassland gains are directly linked to our food system.”

 To shine a light on the plight of grasslands and their winged residents – Bobolinks, Lesser Prairie Chickens, Upland Sandpipers, Western Meadowlarks, and more – and to do something about it, Audubon Conservation Ranching takes consumers from conservation’s relative sidelines and puts them front and center in influencing the quality and quantity of bird habitat.